A Sporty/Active School

 - Mos Nicolae

 We also hold a Multicultural Day on an annual basis so that the school and wider school community can celebrate our student’s cultures and traditions.

 A Green School

 Our School is proud to be members of An Taisce’s Green School Programme.
 St. Brigid’s first Green School’s Committee was set up in 2002.
 Every year since then twelve children and three teachers form a new committee, taking on the role of organising Green School and environmental projects for that year.
-Over the years, teachers, parents and above all, students have worked tirelessly to attain our six flags.
-The flags we have so far received are for Litter and Waste, Energy, Water, Travel, Biodiversity and Global Citizenship-Litter and Waste.
+Over the years, teachers, parents and above all, students have worked tirelessly to attain our seven flags.
+The flags we have so far received are for Litter and Waste, Energy, Water, Travel, Biodiversity , Global Citizenship-Litter and Waste and Global Citizenship Energy.

 Caring for the environment has always been a huge part of St. Brigid’s ethos and the children play a very active role in all aspects of environmental care both in school and in the community.
 We take part in community clean ups in the local area and have many workshops in the school from local environmental agencies.
 Since moving to our wonderful new school, building in 2008 we have been developing the new school gardens.
 We are lucky to have a considerable planting area and every child in the school from early start to sixth class gets the opportunity to plant something each year.